 VAED data is the cornerstone of the activity-based funding system for acute health services.
 Among other things, VAED data are used for health service planning, policy formulation, funding and epidemiological research.

-The audit provided a baseline measure for DHHS and health services, plus the opportunity to identify and redress health service-specific and system-wide issues that impact on the quality of patient activity data.
+The audit provided a baseline measure for the Department and health services, as well as the opportunity to identify and redress health-service-specific and system-wide issues that impacted on the quality of patient activity data.

 The VAED audit process included:

-Scheduling – Health service advised at least four weeks in advance of their audit.
+Scheduling – Health services were advised at least four weeks in advance of their audit

-Pre-audit – Health service provided with audit details, including about the audit sample of episodes and the audit team.
+Pre-audit – Health services were provided with audit details, including details of the audit sample of episodes and the audit team

-On-site audit – Conducted by experienced AHA Auditors; including introduction, conclusion and regular feedback meetings.
-Health services also have the option to lodge an appeal or complaint (refer process).
+On-site audit – Audits were conducted by experienced AHA auditors and included introduction, conclusion and regular feedback meetings.
+Health services also had the option to lodge an appeal or complaint

 The VAED provides a comprehensive dataset of the causes, effects and nature of illness, and the utilisation of health services in Victoria.
 It supports health service planning, policy formulation, epidemiological research and the public hospital activity-based funding model.